Estimating Monte Carlo variance from multiple Markov chains: Examples

 Figure~\ref{fig:rosenbrock_ESS_running} presents the estimated $\widehat{\text{ESS}}/mn$ over 100 replications using the average sample covariance matrix estimate of $\Var_F(h(X_{11}))$ and ABM and RBM estimates of $\Sigma$.
 We observe that for both $m = 5,10$, ABM grossly overestimates $\widehat{\text{ESS}}/mn$ and converges from above, whereas RBM converges from below.
 As a consequence, using RBM will help safeguard against early termination, whereas ABM is significantly more likely to produce inadequate estimates at termination.

 Since the true mean for this target density is known, we compare coverage probabilities of the resulting confidence regions using ABM and RBM over 1000 replications in Table~\ref{table:rosenbrock_coverage_m_5}.
 The results for $m = 5$ and $m = 10$ are similar; the ABM estimator yields abysmally low coverage, especially at the beginning of the process.
 The RBM estimator, on the other hand, yields a high coverage probability despite the slow mixing nature of the Markov chain.
+Although the coverage is below the desired $95\%$ mark, we observe that RBM gives better coverage than ABM till chains of length = $10^5$.
+Given the slow mixing nature of the chain, we can expect the coverage to increase for both estimators with an increase in running length.